 An important measurement of success for the Connecticut Green Bank (Green Bank) and its programs is how our investment activity improves the air quality of the state.
-This will be measured by the decrease in the amount of nitrogen oxides (NOx), sulfur dioxide (SO2) and carbon dioxide (CO2) emitted by the region's fossil fuel electric generation due to Green Bank projects.
+This will be measured by the decrease in the amount of nitrogen oxides (NOx), sulfur dioxide (SO2) and carbon dioxide (CO2) and particulate matter emitted by the region's fossil fuel electric generation or transportation due to Green Bank projects.